nickmachairas/edafos/docs/soil_profile.rst

 ****************************

-The average values of the geotechnical properties are used in design and other calulations with very few exceptions.
+The average values of the geotechnical properties are used in design and other calculations with very few exceptions.
 This approximation is convenient for hand calculations but not necessary in algorithmic analyses.